Hlado/vdownloader/Readme.md

 It will extract 11 frames (first & last frames + 9 inbetween)
-from 0-10 seconds range and 11 frames from 20.5-30.5 seconds range in tga format to current directory.
+from 0-10 seconds range and 11 frames from 20.5-30.5 seconds range in jpg format to current directory.
+Png and tga formats are also supported, format is determined by extension, if no known extension is present, jpg format is used and extension is applied.

 # Build